Britain’s Police Are Getting AI Tools to Supercharge Crime-Fighting

 The Thames Valley Police, Hampshire, and the Isle of Wight have recently become the first British law enforcement agencies to start testing a new AI-based virtual assistant known as Bobbi.

 This application is designed to answer frequently asked questions directed to the police.
-Unlike , Bobbi uses “information from closed sources,” meaning only data provided by police officers.
+Unlike other chatbots, Bobbi uses “information from closed sources,” meaning only data provided by police officers.

 Real-Time Facial Recognition

 The Home Office plans to triple the number of mobile facial recognition units.
-According to the initial plan, each police department in England and Wales will have 50 of these vans.
+Plans call for each police force in England and Wales to have 50 of these vans.

 Under current legislation, this technology can only be used to search criminal and suspect databases, as well as for individuals on bail.

-The government promises that the operation of this AI tool will “be regulated by data protection, equality, and human rights laws.”
+The government says the use of this AI will be regulated by data protection, equality, and human rights laws.

 Retrospective Facial Recognition